h3rm4nn-99/mavlink/README.md

 - `KEYEXCHANGE`: this message enables the UAV to share its **public key** with the GCS;
 - `KEYEXCHANGEGCS`: likewise, this message enables the GCS to share its **public key** with the UAV.
 This message has to be sent in response to the previous one;
 - `CAPSULE`: since this project deals with a KEM, we need to generate a **capsule** that contains the **session key** to be used with a **symmetric cipher**.
 This message enables the UAV to send the KEM capsule to the GCS.
+- `CAPSULEACK`: this message is sent by the GCS in response to a CAPSULE message sent by the UAV

 # How do I generate the library?

-To generate the new headers you can use the included `mavgenerate.py` script.
+~~To generate the new headers you can use the included `mavgenerate.py` script.
 This tools includes an easy-to-use GUI.

 Assuming you have already cloned this repo and you have `python3` installed on your system, run this command in the repo root: